 Systematic review

-e did a systematic review of the existent scientific literature (published between 1945 until January 2023) two search platforms: Web of Science and Google Scholar.
+We did a systematic review of the existent scientific literature (published between 1945 until January 2023) using two search platforms: Web of Science and Google Scholar.

 To make the search as comprehensive as possible, the following keywords link by Boolean operators “AND” and “OR” were used as search terms for flower characteristics: ("nitrogen" OR “fertilizer”) AND ("flower production" OR "flower number" OR "inflorescence number" OR "inflorescence production" OR "pollen production” OR "nectar production" OR "pollen quality” OR "nectar quality" OR "flower size").
 For production "soil nitrogen" AND ("fruit production" OR “yield” OR "fruit per plant” OR “fruit weight” OR “seed production” OR “grains per pod” OR "seed weight").
 Only publications with full text accessible and concerning effects of changes in soil nitrogen in plant, flower or production will be considered.
-To be included in our analyses, these publications have to meet the following criteria: (1) the study used an experimental approach and compared one of the selected metrics described above under at least two different levels of nitrogen availability; (2) reports the mean; (3) reports sizes; (4) evaluated plant species for which information on nitrogen recommended dosage for the study region were currently available (i.e., within the article, reports, specialized sites).
+To be included in our analyses, these publications have to meet the following criteria: (1) the study used an experimental approach and compared one of the selected metrics described above under at least two different levels of nitrogen availability; (2) reports the mean; (3) reports replicate sizes; (4) evaluated plant species for which information on nitrogen recommended dosage for the study region were currently available (i.e., within the article, reports, specialized sites).

-All references cited within the selected publications examined to check if they met the criteria to be added to our database.
+All references cited within the selected publications were examined to check if they met the criteria to be added to our database.

 Selected metrics